Capillary acquires US-based Brierley+Partners Read more >

 4 Min Read

-Zhu concludes that suppliers need to consider several things in gearing themselves up for this fast-paced growth in Asia’s online grocery market.
-And one of the factors she mentions is ‘supply-chain’!
-While partnering with brick-and-mortar retailers is certainly a way forward, newer supply chain formats like Dark Stores are offering a much more advanced model of fulfilling electronic grocery orders.
+Grocery ecommerce businesses need to consider several things in gearing themselves up for this fast-paced growth in the online grocery market.
+One of the main factors is naturally the supply-chain — where to store produce and how to quickly deliver them to the consumer.
+While partnering with brick-and-mortar retailers is certainly one way to go about it, the newer supply chain formats like dark stores offer a much more advanced model of fulfilling electronic grocery orders.

 Inside, you have pickers scurrying to collect ordered items for online shoppers and send them off for delivery.
 Outside, you have vehicles shuttling in and out, picking one order after another for delivery to addresses in the earmarked pin codes.